iwanders/battleground_construct/README.md

 ### Units

 Currently, there are two unit types.
+The `unit_lineup` scenario contains the units and visualises the kinematic chain.

 ### Tank
 <img align="right" width="25%" src="./media/unit_tank.png">